The Burst Sonic is solid performing electric toothbrush, that delivers ultimate value via the subscription service.

 Whilst I don’t think Burst is quite perfect in my opinion, I have to give full credit for creating a pretty decent electric toothbrush, that benefits from some smart user friendly features.

-I could happily use on a daily basis.
+I could happily use it on a daily basis.

 - Slim and comfortable brush to hold and use